kyma-project/busola/docs/extensibility/resources.md

 ## _details_ section

 The **details** section defines the display structure for the details page.
-It contains three sections, `header`, `body` and optional `resourceGraph`.
-First two sections are a list of items to display in the **header** section and the body of the page respectively.
+It contains three sections, `header`, `body`, and optional `resourceGraph`.
+The first two sections are a list of items to display in the **header** section and the body of the page respectively.
 The format of the entries is similar to the **form** section, however it has extra options available.
 The `resourceGraph` section is used to configure the ResourceGraph which shows relationships between various resources.

 ### Items parameters